- Langside Campus

-This City & Guilds course provides the essential skills required for a career in Floristry.
+This City & Guilds Technical Certificate in Floristry Level 2 course provides the essential skills required for a career in floristry.
 You will be assessed using specified criteria and work to commercially acceptable timeframes.
 You will learn about different flowers and plants and how to look after them, how to construct a wide range of floral designs by developing an understanding of the principles of design and learn how to add creative finishing-touches.
-You will gain knowledge of how floristry businesses operate and develop the skills required to interact with customers and to identify their needs.
+You will gain knowledge of how the floristry Industry operates, business structures and the environment as well as developing the skills required to interact with customers and identify their needs.

 What will I learn?